 Spelling List: Lesson 6,7,9,10

-Lessons 6 and 7 present spelling lists for the high-frequency words, which have been identified in Lesson 5, Lessons 9, and 10 present spelling lists for the word rime words, which have been identified in Lesson 8.
+Lessons 6 and 7 present spelling lists for the high-frequency words, which have been identified in Lessons 5, 9, and 10.
+They present spelling lists for the word rhyme words, which have been identified in Lesson 8.
 Spelling lists are provided in two formats, text only and text with SymbolStix support.
 Select the list format that is appropriate for the student.
-The activities within these lessons are designed to give students practice in reading, writing and spelling the words.
+The activities within these lessons are designed to give students practice in reading, writing, and spelling the words.
 It is critical that individual goals be established for the spelling lessons.

 Word Families: Lesson 8